christianalfoni/alwaysprogress/README.md

 A progressbar that will always go from 0-100%, but adjusts to the synchronous or asynchronous steps you have set up.

+It automatically detects if you are using jQuery and/or requirejs.

+Take a look at the the examples in the repo.

 How to use
 ==========